MyBitcoinFuture/.github/profile/README.md

 **Enterprise-Grade Bitcoin Treasury Management Platform**

-A comprehensive Bitcoin portfolio management system for organizations and institutions, built with security, scalability, and data sovereignty in mind.
+A Bitcoin portfolio management system for organizations and institutions, built with security, scalability, and data sovereignty in mind.

 ## 🏗️ Repository Structure